Square and Helcim both offer powerful software, mobile credit card readers, and no monthly fees. Find out which one is right for you.

 - QR Code Payments: Both companies support QR code payments.
 QR codes can be posted on your website or printed out and displayed in your retail store.
 While there’s no charge for this service, you’ll still have to pay the applicable payment processing fees, depending on how your customers choose to pay you.

-Note that Square also offers support for social media selling and cryptocurrency payments, whereas Helcim currently does not support these payment methods.
+Note that Square also supports social media selling and cryptocurrency payments, whereas Helcim currently does not support these payment methods.

 Recurring Payments & Billing

-With monthly or annual subscriptions being a popular way to pay for products or services these days, it’s important to have a recurring billing feature as part of your overall payments processing strategy.
+With monthly or annual subscriptions being a popular way to pay for products or services these days, it’s important to have a recurring billing feature as part of your overall payment acceptance strategy.
 Both Helcim and Square offer very similar recurring billing services that include the following features:

 - Included for free with each account